 - The tree fairy used to be richly honored and wondered why she no longer got donations.
 The Bodhisatta said it was because she stopped protecting men who passed through that stretch of forest.

 - The deer did not know why it could only eat grass underneath a particular tree.
 The Bodhisatta answered that there was a large honeycomb in the tree dripping honey onto the grass below.
-Gamani should take it out and send the best honey to him and keep the rest.
+Gamani should take it down and send the best honey to the palace and keep the rest.

-- The snake lived in an ant hill and didn’t understand why when going out to eat, it could only just squeeze out of the entrance, but when returning full from a meal it came in easily without touching the sides.
-The Bodhisatta said there was a pot of treasure buried there, and the snake was greedy in keeping it so leaving was difficult but coming back was easy.
-Gamani should dig it up and take it.
+- The snake lived in an anthill and didn’t understand why when going out to eat, it could only just squeeze out of the entrance, but when returning full from a meal, it came in easily without touching the sides.
+The Bodhisatta said there was a pot of treasure buried there, and the snake was greedy in keeping it, so leaving was difficult because it worried the treasure would be taken.
+Gamani should dig up the treasure and keep it.

-- The young woman didn’t understand why should couldn’t live contently with either her husband or with her family.
-The Bodhisatta said it was because her lover lived between her house and her parents’ house, and when she is at either of them she thinks of him and goes to stay there for a few days.
-The Bodhisatta added that she should dwell at her husband’s house and if she did not heed this advice, he would arrest and execute her.
+- The young woman didn’t understand why she couldn’t live contently with either her husband or her family.
+The Bodhisatta said it was because her lover lived between her house and her parents’ house, and when she was at either of them, she thought of him and wanted to stay there for a few days.
+The Bodhisatta added that she should dwell at her husband’s house, and if she did not heed this advice he would arrest and execute her.

 - The prostitute wondered why she no longer made much money from her trade.
-The Bodhisatta said she used to stay with one man until he had got his money’s worth, but men stopped favoring her when she started switching quickly from one man to the next.
+The Bodhisatta said she used to stay with one man until he had gotten his money’s worth, but men stopped favoring her when she started switching from one man to the next too quickly.

-His advice complete, the Bodhisatta gave Gamani valuable presents and made him the leader of his own village.
-Then he returned home, stopping along the way to share the Bodhisatta’s advice and get the treasure and honey.
+His advice complete, the Bodhisatta gave Gamani valuable presents and made him the leader of his village.
+Then Gamani returned home, stopping along the way to share the Bodhisatta’s advice and collect the treasure and honey.

 In the Lifetime of the Buddha